 Departmental Honors in Studio Art require the submission of a thesis.
 Include the same materials listed in the Order of Pages below.
 The goals, results, artist’s statement for the project, and a list of the works created should be included.
 Images of the works must be submitted.

-7. ORDER OF PAGES (Each page to be typed by student; all pages should be numbered consecutively)
+7. ORDER OF PAGES (Each page to be typed by every student; all pages should be numbered consecutively)

 c.
-Acknowledge or Dedication (if any)
+Acknowledgement or Dedication (if any)

 d.
 Table of Contents